 Online shops and auctions can have overlapping categories so it pays to check out all the Celtic categories until you get used to how they organise them.
 Some, like CNG, put British Celtic coins in their “British” section and not in their Celtic section.
 It will become easier once you start to specialise in certain coins.

 - Celtic Coins for Sale.
-Not many coins for sale, but they sell fantastic coin themed coffee mugs which I can highly recommend.
+In addition to coins, fantastic coin themed coffee mugs are available as well, which I can highly recommend.

 - Dix Noonan Webb

 - Harlan J. Berk (You’ll find “Celtic” under “Ancient Greek”)